hemantksingh/messup-learn/Tools/Testing.md

 I have been part of teams where some TDD enthusiasts must insist on adopting testing patterns like writing tests around **units of logic** e.g. *classes and functions* and **mocking** all dependencies other than the unit or subject under test.
 At this point, its worth asking: What is the purpose of writing a test - testing a class or fulfilling a business requirement?
 Classes and functions are implementation details and tests that are tied to implementation or infrastructure tend to break a lot when either of them changes.
 Therefore it is best to focus on testing application behavior as opposed to implementation.

-* BDD encourages you to stop thinking about HOW your software works to start thinking about WHAT your software does.
+* BDD encourages you to stop thinking about How your software works to start thinking about What your software does.
 It isn't about tools like `Cucumber` or team collaboration but shifting perspective to focus on observable behaviour of your software from the user's pov.
-Identify your System Under Test (SUT) that provides a specific business value.
+Identify your System Under Test (SUT) that provides a specific business value, avoiding implementation details.

   * Test workflows not classes
   * Test behavours not implementation
   * Test at the boundaries of a system not internals, unless you have implemented a complex algorithm e.g. A loan interest calculator, tax computation, or pricing engine.

 ![Testing behaviour](../Images/testing-behaviour.jpg "Testing behaviour")